Trump requests a mail-in ballot after months of falsely crying ‘fraud’ on mail-in ballots

 The completed ballot was received on Monday, ahead of Tuesday’s election.

 The county elections website shows that the request was made about a week past the Feb.
 27 deadline for voters to request a mail-in ballot.
-Since county rules state that mail-in ballots requested through Tuesday could be delivered at a voting location in-person, it is likely that Trump had someone drop off his ballot for him on Friday at the Morton and Barbara Mandel Recreation Center, located less than three miles from Mar-a-Lago.
+Since county rules state that mail-in ballots requested through Tuesday could be delivered at a voting location in-person, it is likely that Trump had someone drop off his ballot for him at the Morton and Barbara Mandel Recreation Center, located less than three miles from Mar-a-Lago.

 Judy Lamey, a spokeswoman for the Palm Beach County Supervisor of Elections, told The Washington Post she could not comment on Trump’s ballot, citing a Florida statute prohibiting her from doing so.
 Trump spokesman Jason Miller did not immediately return a request for comment Wednesday morning.